manuml1312/Clustering_Cancer_Dataset/README.md

 ## Usage

 - Open the notebook `METABRIC_Unsupervised_Manu_M_L.ipynb` using Jupyter Notebook or JupyterLab.
-- Follow the instructions within the notebook to perform the unsupervised clustering analysis.
+- Follow the notebook cells to load the dataset, preprocess the data, run clustering analyses, and visualize the results.
-- Adjust parameters in individual cells as needed to experiment with different clustering methods.
+- Adjust parameters in the notebook cells as needed for further experimentation.

 ## Dependencies

-The project relies on several Python libraries including:
+The project requires the following Python libraries:
 - Python (>= 3.8)
-- NumPy, Pandas
+- NumPy and Pandas for data manipulation
-- Scikit-learn
+- Scikit-learn for clustering algorithms
-- Matplotlib, Seaborn
+- Matplotlib and Seaborn for visualization
-- Jupyter Notebook
+- Jupyter Notebook or JupyterLab for running the analysis
-- Additional libraries for advanced analysis (e.g., TensorFlow, PyTorch, or other deep learning frameworks if used)
+- Additional libraries based on the specific approaches used (e.g., PCA, t-SNE, or UMAP implementations)

-Please refer to the `requirements.txt` file for the complete list of dependencies.
+Refer to the `requirements.txt` file for a complete list of dependencies.

 ## Future Enhancements

-- **Method Comparison:** Provide a detailed performance comparison of the two clustering approaches.
+- **Method Comparison:** Detailed performance comparison between the traditional and advanced clustering approaches.
-- **Integration with Clinical Data:** Explore how clustering results align with patient outcomes and clinical markers.
+- **Integration with Clinical Data:** Enhance clustering analysis by integrating clinical outcomes.
-- **Automated Reporting:** Generate automated reports and dashboards summarizing key findings.
+- **Automated Reporting:** Generate comprehensive reports and dashboards summarizing key findings.
-- **Scalability:** Optimize the pipelines for larger datasets and explore cloud-based solutions for computation.
+- **Scalability:** Adapt the pipelines for large-scale datasets and incorporate cloud-based computing where applicable.

 ## License